 Prenatal screening and diagnosis (and experimental treatment) are possible; CYP21 genes are analyzed if risk is high (eg, the fetus has an affected sibling with the genetic defect).
 Carrier status (heterozygosity) can be determined in children and adults.

-For adrenal crisis in infants, urgent therapy with IV fluids is needed.
+Adrenal crisis in infants may result in hypotension and shock, accompanied by hyponatremia and hyperkalemia.
+Depending on age, it may manifest with lethargy, fatigue, vomiting, confusion, or even coma.
+Urgent therapy with IV fluids is needed.
 Stress doses of hydrocortisone (100 mg/m2/day) are given by continuous IV infusion to prevent adrenal crisis if the salt-wasting form is suspected; the dose is reduced over several weeks to a more physiologic replacement dose.

-Response to therapy is monitored in infants every 3 mo and in children aged > 12 mo every 3 to 4 mo.
-Overtreatment with a corticosteroid results in iatrogenic Cushing syndrome, causing obesity, subnormal growth, and delayed skeletal maturation.
+Response to therapy is monitored in infants every 3 months and in children aged > 12 months every 3 to 4 months.
+Overtreatment with a corticosteroid results in iatrogenic Cushing syndrome Cushing Syndrome Cushing syndrome is a constellation of clinical abnormalities caused by chronic high blood levels of cortisol or related corticosteroids.
+Cushing disease is Cushing syndrome that results from... read more , causing obesity, subnormal growth, and delayed skeletal maturation.
 Undertreatment results in inability to suppress ACTH with consequent hyperandrogenism, causing virilization and supranormal growth velocity in children and, eventually, premature termination of growth and short stature.
 Monitoring involves measuring serum 17-hydroxyprogesterone, androstenedione, and testosterone levels as well as assessing growth velocity and skeletal maturation each year.

-Maintenance treatment for the salt-wasting form, in addition to corticosteroids, is mineralocorticoid replacement for restoration of sodium and potassium homeostasis.
-Oral fludrocortisone (usually 0.1 mg once/day, range 0.05 to 0.3 mg) is given if salt loss occurs.
-Infants often require supplemental oral salt for about 1 yr.
+For the salt-wasting form, in addition to corticosteroids, maintenance treatment includes mineralocorticoid replacement for restoration of sodium and potassium homeostasis.
+Oral fludrocortisone (usually 0.1 mg once a day, range 0.05 to 0.3 mg) is given if salt loss occurs.
+Infants often require supplemental oral salt for about 1 year.
 Close monitoring during therapy is critical.

 With illness, corticosteroid dosages are increased (typically doubled or tripled) to prevent adrenal crisis.
 Mineralocorticoid replacement is not adjusted.
 When oral therapy is unreliable (eg, severe vomiting or life-threatening situations), a single IM injection of hydrocortisone (50 to 100 mg/m2) can be given.
 When the injection is given, children typically need to be evaluated in the emergency department to determine whether they require IV fluids, additional corticosteroids, or both.

 Affected female infants may require surgical reconstruction with reduction clitoroplasty and construction of a vaginal opening.
 Often, further surgery is required during adulthood.
-With appropriate care and attention to psychosexual issues, a normal sex life and fertility may be expected.
+With appropriate care and attention to psychosexual issues, normal sexual function and fertility may be expected.

 For prenatal treatment, a corticosteroid (usually dexamethasone) is given to the mother to suppress fetal pituitary secretion of ACTH and thus reduce or prevent masculinization of affected female fetuses.
 Treatment, which is experimental, must begin in the first several weeks of gestation.